makerdao/arbitrum-dai-bridge/README.md

 Bug allowing to send arbitrary messages from L2 to L1 is potentially more harmful.
 This can happen two ways:

-1. Bug in `Ourbox` allows sending arbitrary messages on L1 bypassing the dispute period,
+1. Bug in `Outbox` allows sending arbitrary messages on L1 bypassing the dispute period,
 2. The fraud proof system stops working which allows submitting incorrect state root.
 Such state root can be used to proof an arbitrary message sent from L2 to L1.
 This will be a subject to a dispute period (1 week).